Lyneham Primary School

 1. What are the arrangements for consulting and involving children with SEN in their education?

-Children with SEND are represented in proportion to their numbers in the school on our School Council.
 All pupils are taught to self-assess and reflect on their personal academic aspirations.
 Child survey forms are used at annual reviews and throughout the year to obtain children’s views about their learning, what helps them and what they would like to improve on.
 Pupil voice is strong in the SEN Pupil Passports and pupil voice is sought during the SEND monitoring process carried out by the SENCo throughout the year.
+Children with SEND are represented in proportion to their numbers in the school on our School Council

 1. What are the arrangements for assessing and reviewing pupils’ progress?